Server data from the Official MCP Registry

 [PERSON:1], [PESEL:1]Optional lang argument: en (default) or pl.

-privacy_scan_file — file / PDF (macOS only)Requires macos-vision-mcp — a separate MCP server that uses Apple's Vision framework to extract text from PDFs and images. macOS only.
+privacy_scan_file — file / PDF (macOS only)Requires macos-vision-mcp — a separate MCP server that uses Apple's Vision framework to extract text from PDFs and images on-device. macOS only.

-Optional arguments: task (default: summarize the key points), lang (en or pl).
+Optional arguments: task (default: summarise the key points), lang (en or pl).

 Step 1 — Add to your MCP client (example for Claude Code — no install needed):